-Following injury, surgical reconstruction of tendons and ligaments often fails to restore nature’s balance of strength and elasticity.
+Following injury, surgical reconstruction of soft tissue often fails to restore nature’s balance of strength and elasticity.
 This can lead to long recovery times, ongoing pain, loss of function, and long-term issues such as arthritis and deformity.
-Artelon’s dynamic biomaterial was specifically designed to restore natural strength and elasticity to healing tendons and ligaments - with the goal of getting people back to natural motion, faster and stronger.
+Artelon’s Dynamic Matrix™ biomaterial was specifically designed to restore natural strength and elasticity to healing soft tissues of the ankle - with the goal of getting people back to natural motion, faster and stronger.

 Artelon’s strong and elastic technologies provide three key advantages for repair and healing: